Branch and Price for Submodular Bin Packing: Computational experiments

-We use the approximation algorithm in \Cref{subsec.initial} to find an initial feasible solution that serves as a warm start for all solvers.
+We use the approximation algorithm from \cite{cohen2019overcommitment} to find an initial feasible solution that serves as a warm start for all solvers.
+All B$\&$P solvers deploy the column selection heuristic in \Cref{sec.pheur}, and all exact pricing solvers add the solution exclusion constraint \eqref{cons.exclude} to pricing problems.
 The time limit for each solver is 3600 CPU seconds.

 If the column generation procedure at the root node does not finish after 3500 CPU seconds, it is halted, giving \texttt{SCIP} 100 CPU seconds to invoke its own primal heuristic.